Welcome to La Jungla

 Getting there is half the fun

 In Guánica, take Route 325 to the end (by the large round building).
-Then to the right of the paved road is an open gate and a dirt “road”.
+Then to the right of the paved road and a gate.
+Park and walk in on a dirt “road”.
 Follow that dirt road until you find the beach.

 In some parts of the road, you’ll encounter large, deep, water-filled pot holes — so go slowly and carefully.
-Also the branches on the road sides may scratch your car (so keep that in mind if you have a rental car).
+If the gate is ever open, it may be easier to drive in, but be careful of the the branches on the road sides that may scratch your car (so keep that in mind if you have a rental car).

 - Playa La Jungla: (17.945251, -66.965321)